Will it ever work?

 Battery life seems to be between 3 to 5 days for us now depending on the usage.

 We really like this watch, even with all the troubles we had.
-A lot of them are fixed now, however, so we trust the remaining onces will also get fixed.
+A lot of them are fixed now, but the main issues remain.

 If all you need is a luxury watch that also has a step counter and heart-rate tracking then you will already be happy with this watch.
-If notifications are important for you: there are better, more reliable options but these will not be hybrid watches like the Alpiner X Alive.
+If you want more or notifications are important for you: there are better, more reliable options but these will not be hybrid watches like the Alpiner X Alive.